urbit/shrub/pkg/arvo/neo/cod/std/src/fil/messenger.md

   ==
 ```

-With regards to the lifecycle of the shrub, the `+deps` arm types the shrubs whose names and locations are passed in as an argument in the `%make` card when this shrub is created by `/imp/groupchat`.
+With regards to the lifecycle of the shrub, the `+deps` arm types the shrubs whose names and locations are passed in as an argument in the `%make` card when this shrub is created.

 ```hoon
 [%make %message-sub ~ (malt ~[[%pub (snoc host.poke %pub)]])]
 ```

-In this card, `+malt` creates a `(map term pith:neo)` where the `term` is `%pub` and the path represented by the `pith` is `/foo/bar/pub`.
-At `/foo/bar/pub`, there’s a shrub which is the canonical “publisher” or “host” of a chat, whether that’s a group chat or a DM.
+In this card, `+malt` creates a `(map term pith:neo)` where the `term` is `%pub` and the path represented by the `pith` is `/path/to/pub`.
+At `/path/to/pub`, there’s a shrub which is the canonical “publisher” or “host” of a chat, whether that’s a group chat or a DM.
 Whenever there’s a state change in the publisher shrub, the `/imp/message-sub` created in this card will be notified about it, but we’ll cover that in more detail in the next section.

 The `%pub` term will act as the key in the map of dependencies, corresponding to the`%pub` key that `/imp/message-sub` used as a tag in its `+deps` arm.
 This term allows us to differentiate between shrubs being given to us in the `%make` card’s `conf:neo`.

 The `required` flag specifies that when this shrub is made, it must be passed in a `conf:neo` that contains paths to existing shrubs.
-If we don't pass in a conf, or if no publisher exists at `/foo/bar/pub`, the `/imp/message-sub` we’re trying to `%make` here will fail to build.
+If we don't pass in a conf, or if no publisher exists at `/path/to/pub`, the `/imp/message-sub` we’re trying to `%make` here will fail to build.
 It can only exist with reference to the publisher shrub.

 The last “new” idea here is `%sig`.
 This is a special case of `stud:neo` which tells `/app/neo` that the shrub has no state.
 We can do the same thing for pokes, as above with `(sy %sig ~)`.